 These medications have a nerve relaxing effect.
 They can provide temporary relief to the symptoms.
 Contractions and discomfort become significantly less after people switch to a new opioid.
 However, the increased chances of dependence and misuse make it mandatory for patients to remain in close medical care and observation while they are on these drugs.
 Opioid should be the last resort for any patient suffering from RLS or other pain.

 The effects of medication for RLS vary drastically between people.
-You cannot expect medicine to work wonders for you just because it helped your significant other, friend or parent.
+You cannot expect medicine to work wonders for you just because it worked for others.